INSANEWARRIORR/PORTFOLIO/README.md

 # Step 1:
-# First install npm init using terminal
+# For installation of dependencies install using npm init using terminal
 # Step 2:
 # Then for modules do npm init -y using terminal
 # Step 3: